Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: INTRODUCTION

 \section{INTRODUCTION}

-{L}ocalization is an essential capability for any autonomous mobile system \cite{groves_principles_2013} including unmanned aerial vehicles (UAVs) \cite{he_aerialvl_2024} and cars used for intelligent driving applications\cite{reid_localization_2019}.
-In localization research, a global navigation satellite system (GNSS) is known to provide globally consistent spatial information in outdoor environments, which is usually employed in multi-sensor fusion approaches to enhance localization consistency and accuracy.
-Nevertheless, many sensors, such as cameras and inertial measurement units (IMUs), operate by providing measurements in a local frame of reference.
-In contrast, GNSS works in a global frame fixed to the Earth \cite{chi_gici_2023}.
-To effectively combine GNSS with these sensors, an autonomous localization system must solve an initial frame alignment problem (in both translation and rotation) between the GNSS and local frames.
+\IEEEPARstart{L}{ocalization} is an essential capability for any autonomous mobile system\cite{groves_principles_2013}.
+Nevertheless, many dead-reckoning (DR) based systems, such as visual-inertial navigation systems (VINS)\cite{cao_gvins_2022} and lidar-inertial odometry (LIO)\cite{li_p3-lins_2023}, operate by integrating incremental local measurements.
+From the perspective of consistency analysis, these DR-based systems inherently possess four unobservable degrees of freedom (DoF) in the absence of external absolute references: the 3D global position and the rotation around the gravity vector (i.e., the yaw or heading angle)\cite{zhou_mast3r-fusion_2025}.
+Without periodic absolute corrections, the errors in these unobservable dimensions accumulate indefinitely, leading to drift and significant system inconsistency.
+To mitigate this, incorporating Global Navigation Satellite System (GNSS) measurements is a well-established strategy to anchor these unobservable manifolds to a globally consistent frame.
+However, to effectively fuse GNSS with local DR systems, the autonomous platform must first solve an initial frame alignment problem.

 Since GNSS can easily provide globally consistent position \cite{wen_robust_2021}, the major problem is to estimate the rotation alignment parameters.
-Therefore, in this work, we refer to the initial rotation alignment between GNSS and local frames as \emph{initial alignment}.
+Thus we refer to the initial rotation alignment between GNSS and local frames as \emph{initial alignment}.
+In this work, we focus on this ``cold-start'' initialization problem, where no prior orientation is available.
 Since rotations in three dimensions are described by the nonconvex special orthogonal group ($\mathrm{SO(3)}$), the principal scientific challenge of the initial alignment problem is avoiding local optima which lead to poor alignment performance.
-To mitigate the effect of nonconvexity, there are plenty of existing works including traditional methods using motion synchronization and advanced methods using raw GNSS measuring models.
+To mitigate the effect of nonconvexity, there are plenty of existing works including traditional methods using motion synchronization and advanced methods using raw GNSS measuring models in the following sections.